 Congestion occurring in network layer when the message traffic is so heavy and too many that it slows down network response time.
 Due to heavy and many sources over a network attempt to send data and the router buffers start overflowing due to which loss of packets occurs.
 As a result retransmission of packets from the sources increases the congestion further.
-In this situation, Transport layer provides Congestion Control in different ways.
+In this situation, the Transport layer provides Congestion Control in different ways.
 It uses open-loop congestion control to prevent the congestion and closed-loop congestion control to remove the congestion in a network once it occurred.
 TCP provides AIMD- additive increase multiplicative decrease, leaky bucket technique for congestion control.

 Data integrity and Error correction

-The transport layer is also responsible for checking errors in the messages coming from application layer by using error detection codes; computing checksums; it checks whether the received data is free of errors and uses the ACK and NACK services to inform; the sender if the data arrives or not and checks for the integrity of data.
+The transport layer is also responsible for checking errors in the messages coming from the application layer by using error detection codes; computing checksums; it checks whether the received data is free of errors and uses the ACK and NACK services to inform; the sender if the data arrives or not and checks for the integrity of data.

 The transport layer also provides a flow control mechanism between the source and destination.
 The flow control ensures the rate at which a sender is transmitting is in proportion to the receiver’s receiving capabilities.

-Flow control is utilized in data communications to manage the flow of data/packets among two different nodes; especially in cases where the sending device can send data much faster than the receiver can take in.
+Flow control has used in data communications to manage the flow of data/packets among two different nodes; especially in cases where the sending device can send data faster than the receiver can take in.

 TCP prevents the data loss due to a fast sender and slow receiver by imposing flow control techniques.
-It uses the method of sliding window protocol which is accomplished; by the receiver, by sending a window back to the sender informing the size of data it can receive.
+It uses the method of sliding window protocol which accomplished the receiver, sending a window back to the sender informing the size of data it can receive.